awslabs/aws-code-habits/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) - Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
 - [Visual Studio DevContainers](https://code.visualstudio.com/docs/devcontainers/containers) - The Visual Studio Code Dev Containers extension lets you use a Docker container as a full-featured development environment.
 - [VSCode Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) - An extension pack that lets you open any folder in a container, on a remote machine, or in WSL and take advantage of VS Code's full feature set.
+- [Ansible](https://www.ansible.com/) - Ansible is an open source community project sponsored by Red Hat, it's the simplest way to automate IT.
+- [Jinja2](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html) - Ansible uses Jinja2 templating to enable dynamic expressions and access to variables and facts.

 - [AWS Code Habits][aws-code-habits] - A library with Make targets, Ansible playbooks, Jinja templates (and more) designed to boost common software development tasks and enhance governance.